Mecha-Yabai/Mecha-Yabai/README.md

 - :computer: I’m working as a full stack developer & UI/UX designer.

-- :paintbrush: Formerly I worked in webmarketing and created social media content.
+- :paintbrush: Formerly, I worked in web marketing and created social media contents.

-- :musical_note: I love music and I play guitar, but I learned various instruments when I was a kid, like drums or piano.
+- :musical_note: I love music, I listen to it constantly, and I learn to play guitar.

-- :video_game: I'm a huge PlayStation lover since their first console and my fave games are MGS3, GTA San Andreas and Cyberpunk.
+- :video_game: I'm a huge PlayStation lover since their first console and my fave games are MGS3, GTA San Andreas, The Last of Us and Cyberpunk.

 - :soccer: I'm a big fan of Olympique de Marseille :large_blue_circle: :white_circle:.